Kaltsoon/data-management-and-databases/exercises/sql-intro-exercise.md

 > [!IMPORTANT]
 > Nothing is required to be submitted on this task.

-1. In the "Object Explorer" panel in SQL Server Management Studio, double-click on "databases" folder and under it, dobule-click the "BIT_SWD03" database.
+1. In the "Object Explorer" panel in SQL Server Management Studio, double-click on the "Databases" folder and under it, double-click the "BIT_SWD03" database.
 Under the database, right-click the "Database Diagrams" folder and click "New Database Diagram".
 2. In the dialog, select the tables that you want to add to the diagram and click "Add".
 3. Right-click on the canvas and select "Show Relationship Labels" and right-click on the canvas and select "Arrange Tables".
 When you save the diagram SSMS asks you to enter a name for the diagram.
 Save the diagram as "Employee_Department_diagram".